AnnaSeDab/BookSpire/README.md

 ## UI/UX
 ### Project goals

 Bookspire is a fictitious book review website.
 The page works as a database and review site for books.
 Users can add books and reviews.
 Sorting mechanism allows users to find the most popular books.
-The more books and reviews are added the more attractive the page is for potential users. the page can be then linked to amazon webste to create profit through affiliate links.
+The more books and reviews are added the more attractive the page is for potential users.
+The page could potentially be then linked to amazon webste to create profit through affiliate links.

 ### User Stories

 As a User I would like to:

 - log in to feel as a part of book lovers community
 - share my favourite books with and inspire others to read them